 - Armenians want to know, is Russia a friend or foe?

-- Comparing US-Armenian relations with Russian-Armenian relations
+- Comparing US-Armenian relations to Russian-Armenian relations

 - Western powers using ISIS as a scalpel to remake the Middle East